kaushik-nitin-nk/Salary_Systems/Salary_transparency.md

 ---

-## :euro: Welcome to Morning Star, how much money would you like to earn? :dollar:
+## 💶 Welcome to Morning Star, how much money would you like to earn? 💵

 ---